theleagueof/league-spartan/README.md

 5. There! you will find the fonts in the fonts directory.

-Don't forget to alway activate your virtual environment before running gftools builder.
+Don't forget to always activate your virtual environment before running gftools builder.

 How-to
 ------